Geology Determines Destiny

 If you’re searching for gold, you want to be headed to the Idaho batholith in the center of the state.
 When Idaho’s large body of intrusive igneous rock began to cool underground, hot liquids pushed gold into cracks and fissures within the rock, creating gold-bearing veins.

 That’s what miners rushed to find in 1860 near Pierce, Idaho.
-Nearby Lewiston, along the confluence of the Snake and Clearwater Rivers, grew to be a decent-sized town.
+Nearby Lewiston, along the confluence of the Snake and Clearwater rivers, grew to be a decent-sized town.
 Understandably, Lewiston made legitimate claims to be the territory’s capital city.

 By 1863 Idaho City could boast a population of nearly 10,000 residents.
 The “Queen of the Gold Camps” was now the largest town in the northwest, larger even than Portland, Oregon.

-The gold rush sped up the Territory’s entry into the Union.
-Paradoxically, most of the miners were confederates, but most of the gold landed in the Union’s Civil War coffers, at a time when it helped change the direction of the war.
+The gold rush sped up the territory’s entry into the Union.
+Paradoxically, most of the miners were Confederates, but most of the gold landed in the Union’s Civil War coffers, at a time when it helped change the direction of the war.

-But it was really Idaho’s geology that’s to blame.
+So many folks up north continue to blame Boise for “stealing” the capital, and Boise leaders certainly deserve blame for their duplicity in dealing with Lewiston.
+But I’d argue that it was really Idaho’s geology that’s to blame.
 Moving a population base so quickly and so thoroughly is something that very few elements can accomplish.

 -30-